-Unlike conventional funding solutions, you receive the funds based on the creditworthiness of your customers, rather than your personal or business credit rating.
+Unlike conventional funding solutions, you receive the funds based on the creditworthiness of your customers, rather than your personal or business funding with bad credit rating.
 The factoring company runs a credit check on your customers to determine whether you can factor your invoices or not.
 If your customers have good credit scores, factoring companies will most likely approve your transaction.

-Once the approval process is done, you can claim the money you borrowed and use it according to your business needs.
+Once the approval process is done, you can claim the money you borrowed and use it according to your business funding with bad credit needs.
 The factoring company will then work to collect the payments from customers when their invoices are due.
 However, you can also apply for invoice financing where you can do the payment collection and pay the lender after you collect payments.
 Large enterprises usually prefer the latter.